Houston Psychiatrist

 2/17/2021

-Anxiety is a normal emotion we all experience occasionally; may it be due to stress at work or fear of certain things and situations.
-Even the calmest and most relaxed people know what it feels like to be anxious, nervous, or worried in moments when they are taken away from their comfort zone.
+Anxiety is a normal emotion we all experience occasionally.
+It may be due to stress at work, fear of life events, or health issues.
+Even the calmest and most relaxed people know what it feels like to be nervous when they are taken out of their comfort zone.

-Unfortunately, anxiety it isn’t always a routine emotion, with over 40 million adults in the United States suffering from debilitating anxiety or other forms of anxiety disorders.
-Not only can this be painful and uncomfortable, but it can also affect one’s way of living.
+Over 40 million adults in the United States suffer from debilitating anxiety or other forms of anxiety disorders.
+Not only can this be painful and uncomfortable, but it can also diminish social and occupational aspects of life.

 1.Relaxation Techniques and Other Therapies

-There are relaxation techniques one can follow on their own with the guidance of a therapist or psychiatrist to treat anxiety and recover from triggers and attacks, including:
+There are relaxation techniques you can follow with the guidance of a therapist or psychiatrist to treat anxiety and recover from triggers and attacks, including:

 • Yoga to help calm the mind and reduce stress

-• A guided meditation that utilizes imagery and suggestion with audio tracks, so the patient is on a journey to feel deeply relaxed
+• A guided meditation that utilizes imagery and suggestion with audio tracks

 • Deep breathing techniques to increase mindfulness

-• Mindfulness training to help reduce the distracting or disturbing thoughts, acknowledging the moment and senses, accepting the experience without further negativity
+• Mindfulness training to help reduce the distracting or disturbing thoughts, acknowledging the moment and senses, and accepting the experience

-• Massage therapy can relieve stress by manipulating one’s soft muscle tissue, releasing toxins while increasing blood flow
+• Massage therapy can relieve stress by manipulating one’s soft muscle tissue

-• Aerobic therapy helps bodies produce serotonin and dopamine, along with release endorphins to help with stress
+• Aerobic therapy helps the brain to produce serotonin and dopamine

 2.Cognitive-Behavioral Therapy

-This is a common form of therapy that involves practice and homework.
-It involves various strategies to change the response to triggers and any underlying causes of negative emotions.
+This is a common and effective form of therapy that involves practice and homework.
+It involves various strategies to identify negative emotions and change the response to triggers and accompanying negative emotions.

 CBT also includes learning coping skills and relaxation techniques to manage the severe symptoms of anxiety.
 See your psychiatrist or counselor for help with CBT.